-National story-telling week is here in the UK from January 26th to February 2nd, so it is time to look at some of the ongoing scientific research about literary biological traces in the brain
+National story-telling week is here in the UK from January 26th to February 2nd, so it is time to look at ongoing scientific research on biological traces in the brain

 How important are stories to your everyday life?